Skip to content

 • grad_rtol (float | None) –

 Specifies the cutoff for similar eigenvalues, used to improve gradient computation for (almost-)degenerate matrices.
-If not provided, the default is 0.0.
-If None or negative, all eigenvalues are treated as distinct.
+If None (default), all eigenvalues are treated as distinct.

 • alg (Algorithm) –